March 24, 2025

 Server Application Version Support provides a matrix showing application compatibility with underlying Windows Server and SQL Server versions in Mainstream and Extended support periods.

-The Exchange and Outlook chapter discusses software and services that provide e-mail and personal information management functions, including calendar, contact, and task management.
+The Exchange and Outlook chapter discusses software and services that provide e-mail and personal information management functions, including calendar and contact management.
 Products in this chapter include the following:

 The SharePoint, OneDrive, and Related Technology chapter primarily discusses SharePoint, an application platform and a suite of applications and components used for team collaboration, content management, portal hosting, enterprise search, and business intelligence.